JuDFTteam/aiida-fleur/README.md

 xml_util.py | All xml functions that are used, by parsers and other tools are in here.
 Some are 'general' some a very specific to Fleur. read_cif.py | This can be used as stand-alone to create StructureData nodes from .cif files from an directory tree.

+Utility and tools, which are independend of AiiDA are moved to the [masci-tools](https://github.com/JuDFTteam/masci-tools) (material science tools) repository, which is a dependency of aiida-fleur.

 ## Installation Instructions <a name="Installation"></a>

 From the aiida-fleur folder use: